 Gifts of art works, furniture, or other personal properties are welcomed by Baylor University Central Libraries.
 Due to space limitations and the implied responsibility for maintenance, any art work or other personal properties offered to Baylor University Central Libraries must be carefully considered for acceptance upon review by the Dean of Libraries to determine the appropriateness for inclusion.
 The decision to accept this type of gift follows general University gift acceptance policies and must benefit the university without overly burdening administrative or other costs.
 Display of art works that are accepted is at the discretion of the Central Libraries.
 There is no obligation for display.

 Gifts are accepted if the donor gives full title and control to the Libraries.
-The donor's signature on the Transfer of Personal Property form affirms this agreement.
+The donor's signature on the Gift Receipt form affirms this agreement.
 Because library materials must be handled in a manner consistent with established library and university procedures, gifts with special conditions governing disposition will be carefully reviewed.

 Materials not retained may be made available to other educational and denominational entities, students building their personal library collections, or otherwise dispersed at the library's option.